What is an STI?

 Place a free order for latex or non-latex condoms.

-Dental dams are small pieces of latex or silicone rubber that prevent the spread of Sexually Transmitted Infections (STIs) during oral sex.
+Oral dams (also known as dental dams) are small pieces of latex or silicone rubber that prevent the spread of Sexually Transmitted Infections (STIs) during oral sex.
 Sometimes they can come in fun flavors like vanilla, strawberry, or mint.
 Many STIs can be transmitted during oral sex, including (but not limited to) gonorrhea, chlamydia, herpes, the human papillomavirus (HPV), and the human immunodeficiency virus (HIV).

 They can be used during oral-anal or oral-vaginal sex, but they are only one-time-use so if you’re planning on switching between the two, use a new one.
 If you go from oral-anal to oral-vaginal without changing the dam, you’re putting yourself or your partner at risk for vaginal or urinary tract infections.

-Don’t have a dental dam?
+Don’t have an oral dam?
 No worries, you can make one out of a condom.

 Try to use non-lubricated condoms without spermicide.
 Lubricated condoms may taste bad and spermicide can make the tongue go numb.
 Flavored condoms and special lubricants may improve the experience.